 For some people, dental emergencies are much more common than for others.
 If you participate in high-impact sports, you may wear a mouthguard to shield your teeth from damage.
 However, sometimes you’ll bite into food you always eat and be surprised when you feel your tooth crack.
 A tooth injury can literally be around the corner, especially if you trip when going to make the turn.

-Your emergency dentist in Columbus doesn’t want you to be unprepared.
+Your emergency dentist in Clintonville doesn’t want you to be unprepared.
 Use these tips to handle a dental emergency right the first time.